Azure/azure-quickstart-templates/quickstarts/microsoft.network/front-door-api-management/README.md

 Azure Front Door and API Management are configured to collect diagnostics logs and metrics in a Log Analytics workspace deployed by the ARM template.

-## Azure API Management ##
+## Azure API Management

 API Management helps organizations publish APIs to external, partner, and internal developers to unlock the potential of their data and services.
 Azure API Management provides the following capabilities:

 - Routing Rules
 - Local or external caching of response messages to improve performance
 - Protect backend API with rate and throttling limits
-- Protect a Web API backend using OAuth 2.0 with Azure Active Directory
+- Protect a Web API backend using OAuth 2.0 with Microsoft Entra ID
 - Secure access to the backend service of an API using certificates
 - Monitoring by sending request and response messages to an Event Hub
 - Monitoring requests via Application Insights